 Pesto is such a fun and easy meal to make that speaks of Summer in it’s abundance.
 I like to make Pesto at the end of the season with the last of the Basil from the garden.
 I tried a new recipe the other day and I swear it is my new favorite pesto recipe.
 This is also a great way to use up the remaining pesto and some spinach from the garden.
+Before your basil and spinach disappear harvest them and use them in this really great recipe.

 Start with some spinach and…